 Warcop CE Primary School has an inclusive approach to the education of children with Special Educational Needs and Disabilities (SEND).
 There is a commitment to all children having a common entitlement to a broad and balanced curriculum which is differentiated to meet individual needs and abilities.
 Children have the opportunity to feel valued, to experience success and feel positive about themselves.

 - 01768 341471

 - How does the setting/school/college know if children/young people need extra help and what should I do if I think my child/young person may have special educational needs?

 Staff at Warcop CE Primary do regular assessments of all children in Maths, Reading and Writing.
 Any child who is Working Below expected outcomes for their year group, may receive extra help or intervention in a specific area.
 This would be after consultation with parents/carers.
-If you think your child may have SEN, speak to either the class teacher, the Head Teacher, or Sarah Metcalf the SENCo.
+If you think your child may have SEN, speak to either the class teacher, the Head Teacher.

 - How will early years setting/school/college staff support my child/young person?